Minal-11/Crack_Internship_challenge/README.md

 Replit Documentation
 stackoverflow for debugging errors.

-# Thank Hackodisa2.0 organiser for providing this opportunity.
+# Thanks Hackodisa2.0 organiser for providing this opportunity.
 # Thank you Everyone
 # Hoped you like it!!